 The Slack App Directory is home to hundreds of apps you can consider to improve your internal communication.
 A few you could check out are:

-- Lowdown - Send your team email updates of your most important Slack content.
+- Lowdown - Send your team email digests of your most important Slack content.

 - Zapier - Move info from Slack to 1000+ other services.
 Great for generating tasks from Slack.